Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 • You must book in advance.

-• The silica in the water can mess up your hair.
+• The silica in the water can mess up your hair (first-world problems!)

 Mývatn Nature Baths are a must visit destination when traveling to Iceland